dantgn/dantgn/README.md

 - :evergreen_tree: Senior Software Developer with a strong focus on Backend development, primarily using Ruby on Rails and C#.
 Skilled in these languages with additional knowledge of Java and PHP.
 Used to work with agile methodologies such Scrum and Kanban.

-- :palm_tree: Proficient in Frontend development technologies such as HTML, CSS, JavaScript and Bootstrap, with recent experience in ReactJS and TailwindCSS.
+- :palm_tree: Proficient in Frontend development technologies such as HTML, CSS, JavaScript, ReactJS and TailwindCSS.
 Dedicated to further advancing my expertise in this domain.

 - :seedling: Experience with Relational and no-SQL databases, version control using Git and containerisation with Docker.